Caleb Baragar

-Caleb Baragar (born April 9, 1994) is an American professional baseball pitcher for the Rakuten Monkeys of the Chinese Professional Baseball League (CPBL).
+Caleb Baragar (born April 9, 1994) is an American professional baseball pitcher for the Toros de Tijuana of the Mexican League.
 He pitched in college baseball for Jackson College and Indiana University.
 Baragar was drafted by the San Francisco Giants in the ninth round of the 2016 MLB draft, and made his Major League Baseball (MLB) debut for them in 2020.
+He also played in the Chinese Professional Baseball League (CPBL) for the Rakuten Monkeys.

 Amateur career

-Bargar attended Jenison High School, where he threw two no hitters.
+Bargar attended Jenison High School, where he threw two no-hitters.
 He pitched his first two collegiate seasons for Jackson College in 2013 and 2014.
 He transferred to Indiana University for his final two years, in 2015 and 2016.

 During his 2014 offseason, Baragar played collegiate summer baseball for the Kalamazoo Growlers of the Northwoods League.

-Baragar was drafted by the San Francisco Giants in the ninth round (275th overall) of the 2016 MLB draft.

 Professional career

 San Francisco Giants

+Baragar was drafted by the San Francisco Giants in the ninth round (275th overall) of the 2016 MLB draft.
+He split his first professional season between the rookie-level Arizona League Giants and High-A San Jose Giants.
+Baragar spent the 2017 season with the Single-A Augusta GreenJackets, posting a 5–7 record and 4.63 ERA with 81 strikeouts in 114 2/3 innings pitched across 22 starts.

+Baragar split the 2018 campaign between Augusta, San Jose, and the Triple-A Sacramento River Cats; in 26 appearances (12 starts) for the three affiliates, he compiled a 3–4 record and 4.06 ERA with 85 strikeouts over 82 innings of work.
+He split the 2019 season between San Jose, the Double-A Richmond Flying Squirrels, and Sacramento.
+In 28 appearances (26 starts) for the three affiliates, Baragar accumulated a 5–6 record and 3.57 ERA with 135 strikeouts over 141 innings of work; he was also named a Eastern League Mid-Season All-Star.
-After spending parts of four seasons in the minor leagues, in which he was 18–20 with a 3.82 ERA, and being named a 2019 Eastern League Mid-Season All-Star, Baragar was invited to spring training for the Giants in 2020.
-Baragar made the Giants' 2020 Opening Day roster and his contract was selected to the 40-man roster.

-He made his MLB debut on July 25, 2020, earning the win after pitching two scoreless innings in relief against the Los Angeles Dodgers.

-In 2020 he was 5–1 with a 4.03 ERA, pitching 22 1/3 innings in 24 games (one start).
+Baragar was invited to spring training for the Giants in 2020.
+He subsequently made the Giants' Opening Day roster and his contract was selected to the 40-man roster.
+Baragar made his MLB debut on July 25, 2020, earning the win after pitching two scoreless innings in relief against the Los Angeles Dodgers.
+In 24 appearances (one start) for the Giants during his rookie campaign, Baragar logged a 5–1 record with a 4.03 ERA with 19 strikeouts across 22 1/3 innings pitched.
 He was second in the NL in win–loss percentage (.833; behind Max Fried).

-In the 2021 regular season with the Giants, he was 2–1 with 2 saves and a 1.57 ERA.
+In the 2021 regular season with the Giants, he was 2–1 with two saves and a 1.57 ERA.
 He pitched in 25 games, pitching 23 innings in relief.
-With the Triple–A Sacramento River Cats, he was 3–3 with an 8.46 ERA, pitching 22.1 innings in 22 games (one start).
+With Triple–A Sacramento, Baragar was 3–3 with an 8.46 ERA, pitching 22 1/3 innings in 22 games (one start).
 He was designated for assignment on March 14, 2022, to create room on the roster for free agent signing Carlos Rodon.